teyrana/yggdrasil/README.md

 #### System - Installed (i.e. `apt install ...` or `brew install ...`)
 This project makes use of several libraries
 - cxxopts [10] - command-line argument parsing libary
-- FlatBuffers [12] - Used for tile serialization
+// - FlatBuffers [12] - Used for tile serialization
-- GDAL [5] - Used for file I/O-- including height map as png, and loading shapefiles
+- GDAL [5] - load shapefiles, PNG - height-maps
+- PDAL [?] - load LAS files
+-
 - Google Test Framework [6]- used to run all of the development tests
 - Conan [13] - Use this to manage certain dependencies